 Address: 32350 Pacific Coast Hwy, Malibu, CA 90265

-Long narrow stretches of white sands, abundance of sea caves, steep cliffs, rock formations, sea stacks, stones covered with seaweed, clear water… El Matador State Beach has all attributes to be one of the most beautiful beaches on the Pacific Coast.
-Thanks to its incomparable scenery, this Malibu beach entices all kind of photographers and swimsuit models.
-At sunsets and sunrises El Matador itself becomes the biggest muse and inspiration of nature loving lensmen and shutterbugs.
+Long, narrow stretches of white sands, abundance of sea caves, steep cliffs, rock formations, sea stacks, clear water… El Matador State Beach is one of the most beautiful beaches on the Pacific Coast.
+Thanks to its astounding scenery, this Malibu beach entices all kinds of photographers and swimsuit models.
+During sunset, El Matador itself becomes the biggest muse and inspiration for outdoor and nature lovers.

 Self-Realization Fellowship Lake Shrine Temple